 Composition Instead of Inheritance

-Go language does not support inheritance, however it does support composition.
+In this tutorial, we will discuss how we can use composition instead of inheritance in the Go language.
+Go language does not support inheritance.
+However, it does support composition.
 The generic definition of composition is “put together”.

 One example of composition is a car.
-A car is composed of wheels, engine and various other parts.
+A car is composed of wheels, an engine and various other parts.

 A blog post is a perfect example of composition.
 Each blog post has a title, content and author information.
 This can be perfectly represented using composition.

-Lets stop the theory and write some code right away π
+Lets stop the theory and write some code right away ?

 package main